About Us

 How It All Started

-The New-York Historical Society's 11 founders—John Pintard, William Linn, John N. Abeel, Samuel Bayard, David Hosack, Anthony Bleecker, Samuel Miller, John M. Mason, DeWitt Clinton, Peter G. Stuyvesant, and Egbert Benson—had all lived through the turbulent years of the American Revolution and the British occupation of New York.
+The New York Historical's 11 founders—John Pintard, William Linn, John N. Abeel, Samuel Bayard, David Hosack, Anthony Bleecker, Samuel Miller, John M. Mason, DeWitt Clinton, Peter G. Stuyvesant, and Egbert Benson—had all lived through the turbulent years of the American Revolution and the British occupation of New York.
 These men believed that New Yorkers needed to take action to preserve evidence of their own historical moment, fearing “dust and obscurity” would be the fate of accounts and artifacts if left in the hands of private individuals.
 “Without the aid of original records and authentic documents,” they said, “history will be nothing more than a well-combined series of ingenious conjectures and amusing fables.”

 How It All Started

-The New-York Historical Society's 11 founders—John Pintard, William Linn, John N. Abeel, Samuel Bayard, David Hosack, Anthony Bleecker, Samuel Miller, John M. Mason, DeWitt Clinton, Peter G. Stuyvesant, and Egbert Benson—had all lived through the turbulent years of the American Revolution and the British occupation of New York.
+The New York Historical's 11 founders—John Pintard, William Linn, John N. Abeel, Samuel Bayard, David Hosack, Anthony Bleecker, Samuel Miller, John M. Mason, DeWitt Clinton, Peter G. Stuyvesant, and Egbert Benson—had all lived through the turbulent years of the American Revolution and the British occupation of New York.
 These men believed that New Yorkers needed to take action to preserve evidence of their own historical moment, fearing “dust and obscurity” would be the fate of accounts and artifacts if left in the hands of private individuals.
 “Without the aid of original records and authentic documents,” they said, “history will be nothing more than a well-combined series of ingenious conjectures and amusing fables.”

 New Wing